F-L-Perez/F-L-Perez-/README.md

+# About
-# 💫 F. L. Pérez, at your service.
+💫 F. L. Pérez, at your service.
 I.T. student & enthusiast.
 Page is a work in progress.

 #### Currently Learning: